Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility: Introduction

 Various authors considered extensions of the local volatility formulation, or embedding local volatility into more complex hybrid models.
-These efforts include incorporating jump-diffusion processes \cite{AndersenAndreasen2000}, representing the effect of one stochastic interest rate as a bias to the fully deterministic rate model \cite{Benhamou2008}, local volatility with single interest rate following a Vasicek model \cite{Hu2015}, and introducing stochasticity to local volatility \cite{Jex1999, Lipton2002, Tian2012}.
+These efforts include incorporating jump-diffusion processes \cite{AndersenAndreasen2000}, representing the effect of one stochastic interest rate as a bias to the fully deterministic rate model \cite{Benhamou2008}, local volatility with single interest rate following a Vasicek model \cite{Hu2015}, introducing stochasticity to local volatility \cite{Jex1999, Lipton2002, Tian2012, HMR2014}, and embedding local volatility into a nonlinear McKean SDE \cite{GH2012}.
 We refer to these papers for historical background on the development of local volatility based models.